Get in the

 Ghost Garland

 This colorful garland of ghosts is a quick and easy way to decorate for Halloween.
 The project includes printable patterns for ghosts and illustrated instructions for making the garland based on a paper chain in Halloween colors.
-Make the garland any length you like and add to the creativity by making ghosts of your own design.
+Make the garland any length you like, and add to its creativity by creating ghosts of your own design.

-Patterns for two types of ghosts are included in the project—ones that are simpler to cut and ones with more detail.
+Patterns for two types of ghosts are included in the project—one that is simpler to cut and one with more detail.
 Both types are cute and can be mixed on a single garland.

 • Computer paper or cardstock